CAT-SAM: Conditional Tuning for Few-Shot Adaptation of Segment Anything Model: CAT-SAM across ViT Backbones

-\textbf{{ B. CAT-SAM across ViT Backbones}} We evaluate CAT-SAM's performance using various backbones of SAM's image encoder.
-Table~\ref{tab:fine-seg-backbones} presents the results obtained with ViT-L and ViT-H~\cite{dosovitskiy2020image} image encoders for extremely fine-grained segmentation, following the same setup in Table 5 of the main paper.
-The results demonstrate that, in comparison to SAM~\cite{kirillov2023segment} and HQ-SAM~\cite{ke2023segment}, both variants of CAT-SAM exhibit considerable adaptability when paired with different backbone image encoders.
+We evaluate CAT-SAM's performance using various backbones of SAM's image encoder. \cref{tab:fine-seg-backbones} presents experiments with ViT-L and ViT-H~\cite{dosovitskiy2020image} image encoders on extremely fine-grained segmentation, following the same setup in Table 6 of our submitted manuscript.
+The results show that, in comparison to SAM~\cite{kirillov2023segment} and HQ-SAM~\cite{ke2023segment}, both CAT-SAM variants exhibit considerable adaptability when paired with different backbone image encoders.
 This showcases their superior efficacy in facilitating SAM adaptation.
-Notably, while ViT-H introduces a substantially higher number of parameters, it only yields marginal gains over ViT-L. This observation suggests that further scaling of the image encoder might not be currently advantageous, which aligns well with the findings in \cite{kirillov2023segment}.
+Notably, while ViT-H introduces a substantially higher number of parameters, it only yields marginal performance gains over ViT-L. This observation suggests that scaling up the image encoder further might not give much edge, which aligns well with the findings in \cite{kirillov2023segment}.